Naxalite–Maoist insurgency: Peak of insurgency (2000s)

 On 2 December 2000, the armed wing of the Maoists called the People's Liberation Guerrilla Army was founded and mostly equipped with small arms.
 On 1 October 2003, the Naxalites attacked a convoy of then Chief Minister of Andhra Pradesh Chandrababu Naidu en route to Tirumala, in which the Chief Minister was injured.
 In response, the Andhra Pradesh government embarked on a rapid modernisation of its police force and up-gradation of its technical and operational capabilities to fight the insurgents and about 246 insurgents were killed during the year.
 In September 2004, the CPI-Maoist was founded through the merger of the People's War Group, and the Maoist Communist Centre of India.
 In January 2005, peace talks between the Andhra Pradesh government and the Maoists broke down after the government had not agreed to the release of prisoners and to redistribution of land.
 In August 2005, the government of Andhra Pradesh outlawed the CPI-Maoist party and other affiliated organisations and arrested suspected members and sympathizers of the group.

 The Maoists orchestrated several attacks on government facilities across various states.
 They freed prisoners after attacks on prisons and stole weapons from government facilities.
 They also attacked anti-Maoist protesters, took hostages and killed those who opposed them.
 Police men and security forces were targeted in ambushes using automatic weapons and improvised explosive devices.
 In 2007, the Maoists killed Member of Parliament Sunil Mahato in Jharkhand and a local leader in Andhra Pradesh.
 They were also involved in local protests against the establishment of Special Economic Zones and killed tribal youths of counter militia organisations.
 In 2008, Naxal attacks increased in Orissa, which inflicted multiple casualties on the security forces.
 On average, 700 people were killed in the conflict every year from 2005 to 2008.

-Between 2009 and 2010 the conflict escalated turning these two years into the deadliest with more than 1000 casualties annually.
+Between 2009 and 2010, the conflict escalated turning these two years into the deadliest with more than 1000 casualties annually.
 The Indian government announced a nationwide initiative called the Integrated Action Plan for broad coordinated operations aimed at combatting and undermining support for the Naxalites in selected states.
 The plan included funding for grass-roots economic development projects in the affected areas and increased special police funding for containment and reduction of Naxalite influence.

+Over 90 percent of weapons used were looted from police armouries.
+Weapons were taken by ambushing or bribing security personnel.
+Other weapons were made or smuggled.
+By 2006 they had 20,000 modern weapons.